Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Are tax provisions and deferred tax the same?

 Not exactly.
-Deferred tax is a part of your tax provision that is recorded as a liability, but does not have to be paid that year.
+Deferred tax is a part of your tax provision that is recorded as a liability, but does not have to be paid by year-end.
 Tax provisions typically include deferred tax, current tax expenses, and an additional buffer.

 What is a corporate tax provision?